Ebiroll/ttune/README.md

    make nospi

 #  To run on other linux than raspberry
+  sudo apt-get install libfftw3-dev

   mkdir build
   cd build
   cmake ..
+  make
+  ./ttunevg -t -s
+Keypress should be done in terminal window, not openvg window

-##Errors in Trilby sample firmware API document,
+#  Errors in Trilby sample firmware API document,
 ´´´
   Squelch is on register 0xf5
   Mute is on register 0xf6
 ´´´